By Jay Walljasper

 Who We Are

-We recently attended a pre-premiere of The Place Man, a new documentary about our work in placemaking over the last 50 years, made by the wonderful Guillermo Bernal.
+We have recently created a documentary, The Place Man, about our work in placemaking over the last 50 years, made by the wonderful Guillermo Bernal.
 It got us thinking about the state of the placemaking movement and what’s next.

 Global Placemaking Summit - Mexico City, November 2023